wilsonmar/mac-setup/README.md

 1. After boot-up, select the new machine's language, time zone, keyboard layout, icloud email & password,user name & password are manual first steps.

    PROTIP: Write down the secrets along with the computer's serial number, etc. to help you deal with insurance and replacements if needed.

+1. PROTIP: If you plan on taking Prometric Vue exams, create another user account called "exam".
+This ensures that you have a pristine environment to run their fussy exam software.

    <a name="Upgrade"></a>